AwpData/Graphing-Calculator/README.md

 # Graphing-Calculator-
 It does calculations like distance, midpoint, quadrants, slope.
-Polar coordinates are coiming soon
+Polar coordinates are coming soon